UH-Jewels/Uh-jewels.github.io/index.md

 The data inputted will be written into our database.

 ## Community Feedback

+## Developer Guide
+This section provides information of interest to developers wishing to use this code base as a basis for their own development tasks.

 ## Deployment
 Click [here](https://uh-jewels-application-template-fork.vercel.app) to see our Vercel deployment.